Well, unfortunately, there is no such thing. Are there some bad ones? Yeah, but you have to do a lot of digging around the Internet to even find one!

 Personally, I’ve received the activation code when I bought my Focusrite Scarlett interface and my Alesis V49 midi keyboard.
 A nice perk, in my opinion.

-II) Standard – okay, you know how you usually pick something in the middle, cause it’s usually the best bang for the buck?
-Well, that’s the case with Ableton also.
+Okay, you know how you usually pick something in the middle, cause it’s usually the best bang for the buck?
+Well, that’s the case with Ableton DAW for beginners also.
 Why?
 The Standard edition offers you everything to produce entire songs, EPs, albums, and whatever else you want to produce.

 Nothing, but respect for them as they were the ones to invent VST plugin format, which is probably the most popular format these days.